Women of History: Countess Dorothy von Moltke

 As well, Helmuth von Moltke’s distant cousin Countess Fanny von Moltke wrote to Eddy about a translation in 1907.
 Only later did he realize that they both had been inquiring at the same time.
 In a May 24, 1907, letter (original in German), he included this plea:

-Just after I had finished writing my letter in Der Herold der Christian Science Vol. 4, No. 2, the letter of Countess Fanny von Moltke, the answer to your refusal in regard to the translation of Science and Health.
+Just when I had finished writing my letter I found the letter by Countess Fanny von Moltke in Der Herold der Christian Science Vol. 4, No. 2 that had been written in response to your refusal in regard to a translation of Science and Health.
 Yet, since I am convinced that the time has come that a translation into German is necessary, I shall send my letter.
 My conception of the love of God is too great to think He would give His revelation to one nation and not wish that any other nation should take part in it….18

 Despite the urgent calls from her German followers—as well as her own desires to see a German edition—Eddy remained reluctant to translate the English text.
 Chief among her concerns was that the meaning of her carefully chosen words would be lost in translation, obscuring Science and Health’s precise and complete articulation of Christian Science.
 In 1904 she had written this in a letter to Fanny von Moltke: